Kurdish movie night: The Songs of My Mothers Land – Marooned in Iraq (Bahman Ghobadi, 2002)

 Nader and Simin argue about living abroad.
 Simin prefers to live abroad to provide better opportunities for their only daughter, Termeh.
 However, Nader refuses to go because he thinks he must stay in Iran and take care of his father, who suffers from Alzheimers.
 However, Simin is determined to get a divorce and leave the country with her daughter. […Lees verder]

-Movie Night: Half Moon
+Movie night: Half Moon (Bahman Ghobadi, 2006)

 Sunday March 2nd 2014, Movie Night: Half Moon by Bahman Ghobadi (2006, 114′).
-With ENglish subtitles.
+With English subtitles.
 Door opens at 8pm, film begins at 9pm.

 Mamo, an old renowned Kurdish musician, has begun a journey to Iraq with his sons to perform a concert after the fall of Saddam Hossein.
 Kako, a middle-aged man and a huge fan of Mamo’s, enthusiastically escorts them in an orange mini bus which he has borrowed from a friend.
 Mamo gathers his sons one by one from different areas.
 The last son who joins the team insists on speaking to Mamo in private.
 He explains to Mamo that the Wise man of the village has predicted that Mamo should not go on the trip because, as the full moon nears, something awful will happen to him.
 Mamo persists on continuing his journey.
 He claims that he must continue his trip despite all the obstacles because he was not allowed to perform in Iraq for many years.
 Mamo intends to take Hesho, a female singer who lives with 1334 other women in exile, as part of his team.
 But the strength of Hesho’s voice has dwindled along with her self confidence.
 While crossing the borders, Mamo’s team faces many difficulties as their journey is wrought with adventure and disaster each step of the way. […Lees verder]